mediaelement/mediaelement/docs/usage.md

 		}

 		const options = Object.assign({}, JSON.parse(this.props.options), {
-			// Read the Notes below for more explanation about how to set up the path for shims
-			pluginPath: './static/media/',
 			success: (media, node, instance) => this.success(media, node, instance),
 			error: (media, node) => this.error(media, node)
 		});

-		window.flvjs = flvjs;
 		window.Hls = hlsjs;
 		this.setState({player: new MediaElementPlayer(this.props.id, options)});
 	}